Episodic Star Formation -- I. Overview and Scatter of the Star-Forming Main Sequence: Methodology

-For this study, we adopt 0.5 dex (in comparison to a $\sim 0.25$ dex scatter in the $z=0$ SFMS) as the $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]$ threshold to downselect a refined galaxy sample to conduct the peak-valley statistics in order to gain insight into the typical galaxy conditions during these extreme moments.
-Among the total of 285 $z=0$ star-forming rotating disc galaxies, 191 galaxies (103 in the lower mass range and 88 in the more massive range) have since $z\sim 1$ experienced at least two upward or two downward peak-valley pairs that satisfy $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]>0.5$ dex (with a total of 363 upward pairs and 382 downward pairs).
-Fig.\,\ref{fig:episodicSFH_example} shows the star formation history of an example galaxy (subfindID-504650 at $z=0$), where the identified peaks and valleys are labeled by blue and green symbols, and the upward pairs and downward pairs are denoted by solid triangles and hollow hexagons, respectively.
+In order to gain insight into the most characteristic features of episodic SFH, we have adopted 0.5 dex (in comparison to an $\sim 0.25$ dex scatter in the $z=0$ SFMS) as the $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]$ {\it threshold} for this study.
+This yields a total of 2536 galaxies from the total of 3644 $z=0$ star-forming central galaxies, with a total of 5003 upward pairs and 5128 downward pairs since $z=1$.
+Fig.\,\ref{fig:episodicSFH_example} shows the SFH of an example galaxy (subfindID-504650 at $z=0$, ID-504650 in short), where the identified peaks and valleys are labeled by blue and green symbols, and the upward pairs and downward pairs are denoted by solid triangles and hollow hexagons, respectively.

-We note that the quantitative results in the statistical comparisons in galaxy properties among ${\rm SFR}$ peaks and valleys, as well as the time signatures of the episodic evolution of the investigated properties would certainly depend on the adopted $\Delta\log\,[\mathrm{SFR}/\mathrm{M_\odot Gyr^{-1}}]$ threshold.
-For this reason, we have also tested five different thresholds, being 0.1, 0.2, 0.3, 0.4, and 0.5 dex, and investigated how the number of galaxies that satisfy such criteria and the timescales of identified peak-valley pairs would vary with the choice of the threshold.
-We present the results in Appendix \ref{sec:appendix_b}.